Customer Acquisition skill

 When to diversify (channel is saturating):

-1. Optimize existing channel before abandoning
+1. Optimize the existing channel before abandoning (offer, creative, landing page, bid strategy).

 6. Budget Allocation Framework